typoes/harry-potter-gen-z/book_1/chapter_3.md

 Little Whinging
 Surrey

-The envelope was thicc and heavy, made of crusty, yellowish parchment, and the address was written in emerald-green ink.
+The envelope was chonkie, made of crusty, yellowish parchment, and the address was written in emerald-green ink.
 There was no stamp.

 Turning the envelope over, his hand trembling, Harry saw a purple wax seal bearing a coat of